 Why clarity matters

-Every yes and no shapes your life’s authorship.
+Every yes and no shapes the life you're building.
 Without clear decision rules, you slip back into living by other people’s priorities.

 How to do it